Configuring HPE GreenLake SSO SAML Authentication with ADFS

 Convenience for end users and improved security: With the spread of cloud-hosted Saas applications, users have to memorize a long list of passwords, which can lead to compromise, lost productivity and security breaches, as users will end up using easy-to-remember passwords.
 By having a single set of LDAP credentials, end users can access multiple systems seamlessly.
 This eliminates the need to remember and manage different sets of credentials for different systems, thereby improving user convenience, productivity and security.

 Active Directory Federation Services (ADFS), which is a feature of Windows servers, allows users to use their Active Directory (AD) credentials to authenticate themselves to trusted resources on external networks such as HPE GreenLake.
+In this setup, AD serves as the claim provider, issuing claims about user identities, while HPE GreenLake acts as the relying party, consuming these claims to grant access.
 This functionality is commonly referred to as a single sign-on (SSO) service.

 Unlike Azure AD, the Microsoft cloud-native IAM service, ADFS utilizes your existing local Active Directory instance for single sign-on (SSO) functionality.
 It operates similarly to other SSO services, but instead of relying on a third-party SSO tool, you leverage your own local Active Directory for authentication and authorization purposes.